ResponsivePaper/responsivepaper-docs/docs/tutorial.md

 Saving index-01.html will automatically update the html and pdf previews.

-## Step 2 - Page Headers and Page Breaks
+## Step 2 - Page Headers, Footers and Page Breaks

 ?> TIP: You can see the completed step 2 at /tutorial/index-02.html